EU leaders discuss Turkey's air and sea 'provocations'

 For its part, Turkey says Greek and Cypriot maritime claims are unjust and violate the rights of Turkish Cypriots.

-Turkey also said it stopped the Greek foreign minister's plane for technical rather than political reasons.
+Turkey also said it held up the Greek foreign minister's flight for technical rather than political reasons.

 "The plane in question took off from Iraq without presenting a flight plan.
-When the plane entered our air space, a flight plan was urgently requested from Iraqi authorities, and the flight was safely carried out after the plan was received," Turkish foreign ministry spokesman Hami Aksoy said on Thursday.
+When the plane entered our airspace, a flight plan was urgently requested from Iraqi authorities, and the flight was safely carried out after the plan was received," Turkish foreign ministry spokesman Hami Aksoy said on Thursday.

 Turkey is an EU accession candidate and Nato member.

-It is also helping to keep millions of mostly Syrian refugees from crossing to Europe.
+It is also holding back millions of mostly Syrian refugees from trying to enter Europe.

-But relations continue to plumb new depths, as clashes with Turkey multiply, including on conflicts in Libya, Syria, and the South Caucasus, as well as Turkish president Recep Tayyip Erdoğan's trampling of human rights.
+But relations continue to plumb new depths, as clashes with Turkey multiply, including on conflicts in Libya, the South Caucasus, and Syria.

-Referring to Turkey's military backing for Azerbaijan in recent fighting with Armenia, France's Le Drian said: "What we can see today is the only country which isn't calling for respect of the ceasefire is Turkey and that's damaging."
+Referring to Turkey's military backing for Azerbaijan in its recent warfare with Armenia, France's Le Drian said: "What we can see today is the only country which isn't calling for respect of the ceasefire is Turkey and that's damaging."

-"There will not be a military victory on this issue so the ceasefire must be implemented," Le Drian said.
+"There will not be a military victory on this issue, so the ceasefire must be implemented," Le Drian said.